Providing Pathways for Non-Traditional Students

-Apply for SFA through Apply Texas.
-Indicate that you are interested in applying for the BSIS EC-6 Online Link-Ed Program.
+Apply for SFA through the Apply to SFA page.
+Indicate that you are interested in applying for the Online Link-Ed Program.
 An advisor will be assigned to you and will be able to send additional information about applying for the Lumberjack Link-Ed program.

-Please note that acceptance to SFA through Apply Texas does not secure admission into the Lumberjack Link-Ed program.
+Please note that acceptance to SFA does not secure admission into the Lumberjack Link-Ed program.
 You will need to submit a separate application for the program.
-Information about this application process will be sent to you once you have been accepted to SFASU.
+Information about this application process will be sent to you once you have been accepted to SFA.

 Graduate programs and requirements